0065paula/docs/index.rst

    Next click on the bottom-right icon of the instance to attach an EIP.
    |image33|\

 Your VPC is now configured.
-Please, have a look at the Classic mode - Part 1. tutorial to get more information about App creation.
+Please, have a look at the `Classic mode - Part 1. <#overview>`__ tutorial to get more information about App creation.

 2.2 VPC with Public and Private Subnets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^